jyma1991/Mars/README.md

 Test run results are in test_array.txt

 Benchmarked Mars for 3 dimensional array of double precision.
 Most times the speed is the same as simple C array declared on stack.
-Sometimes, Mars is a even faster.
+Sometimes, Mars is even faster.